 - Few operating systems are incompatible with the VPN

-- On top of iPlayer support, allows peer-to-peer file sharing with music programs and torrent clients
+- On top of iPlayer support, allows peer-to-peer file sharing with music programs and torrent sites

 - Users can begin their subscription with a very cheap option when beginning with a trial